Pennsylvania Capitol Police

 The Pennsylvania Capitol Police is the law enforcement agency responsible for the Pennsylvania State Capitol Complex located in Harrisburg, Pennsylvania.
 The Pennsylvania Capitol Police is led by a Superintendent, and operates under the Pennsylvania Department of General Services.
 As of November 2024, the Pennsylvania Capitol Police employed 84 sworn law enforcement officers.

 The Pennsylvania Capitol Police are responsible for investigating all crimes reported within the Pennsylvania State Capitol Complex, along with various state-owned buildings and properties.
 The Pennsylvania Capitol Police enforce the laws of the Commonwealth, protect state government personnel, and monitor demonstrations and protests within their jurisdiction.
 As of 2024, the Pennsylvania Capitol Police budget was $17,567,000.
 The budget for the Pennsylvania Capitol Police is allocated from the Pennsylvania Department of General Services.

-The Pennsylvania State Capitol Police Force was established on March 26, 1895, under Governor Daniel Hartman Hastings, the state's 21st Governor.
+The Pennsylvania State Capitol Police Force, maintaining a strong relationship with the Harrisburg Bureau of Police, was established on March 26, 1895, under Governor Daniel Hartman Hastings, the state's 21st Governor.
 The enactment authorized the Capitol Police as the first Pennsylvania police agency under Commonwealth jurisdiction and the second oldest state police organization in the United States, after the Texas Rangers.